Create a Scheduled Task to Run PowerShell Script

 Create Scheduled Tasks with PowerShell:

-From PowerShell 3.0 (Windows Server 2012 R2) onwards, We have PowerShell cmdlets to manage tasks in the Task scheduler.
-You can create/delete/enable/disable tasks using PowerShell.
+From PowerShell 3.0 (Windows Server 2012 R2) onwards, we have PowerShell cmdlets to manage tasks in the Task scheduler.
+While the GUI is user-friendly, you can also create, delete, enable, or disable tasks using PowerShell.

 PowerShell cmdlets for Task scheduler